The Story behind Cysteamine

 Fifty years later, Scientis Pharma resumed researches into cysteamine in our laboratories and made a significant discovery: we developed a technology that stabilized cysteamine molecules and significantly reduced its odor in cream conditions.
 Cysteamine Cream® is the first and only depigmenting treatment containing cysteamine as its active ingredient.

 "Considerable efficacy in the treatment of epidermal melasma"

 April 2013, the American Academy of Dermatology publishes results that set Cysteamine Cream® as the new standard for epidermal melasma treatment.
 Since then, the PanAmerican Society for Pigment Cell Research, the European Academy of Dermatology and Venereology and the British Journal of Dermatology published results demonstrating the potent depigmenting action of Cysteamine Cream® by significantly efficacy in decreasing melanin content in epidermal melasma lesions.
 Results are confirmed significant efficacy of Cysteamine Cream® both by investigator’s and patients’ viewpoints.

 The series of randomized, double-blind, placebo-controlled clinical trials were conducted by independent groups of researchers..

 Cysteamine has consistently shown superiority to hydroquinone, which was previously considered to be the most effective treatment for hyperpigmentation.
 Unlike hydroquinone, use of which has become more and more controversial and restricted due to reports on its cancer producing effect, cysteamine is also known to be an anticarcinogenic and antimutagenic agent.

 Cysteamine Cream® is intended to replace current options for the treatment of hyperpigmentation disorders and to provide a better alternative for patients wishing to lighten and unify their skin tone.

-The novel biological depigmenting treatment for hyperpigmentation concerns
+The new depigmenting cream for hyperpigmentation concerns.